 What is Clean Beauty and Why is it important?

 Parabens are a group of antimicrobial chemicals and preservatives that are used to extend the shelf life of a product and prevent the growth of unwanted bacteria in them.
 They are used in most skincare and makeup products, including deodorants.
-It has been scientifically proven by the International Journal of Molecular Science that Parabens can mimic estrogen in our bodies, which can lead to reproductive damage, thyroid disruption, obesity issues and hormone-related cancers.
+It has been scientifically proven by the International Journal of Molecular Science that Parabens can mimic estrogen in our bodies, which can potentially lead to reproductive damage, thyroid disruption, obesity issues and hormone-related cancers.

-Phthalates are plasticizing chemicals that are found in nail paints, hair sprays, shampoos, lotions and soaps that can disrupt the human endocrine and reproductive system, and hinder their development.
+Phthalates are plasticising chemicals that are found in nail paints, hair sprays, shampoos, lotions and soaps that can potentially disrupt the human endocrine and reproductive system, and hinder their development.
 They may also lead to obesity, type 2 diabetes, breast cancer, infertility or a reduced sperm count.
 They are generally used to help fragrances last longer, and to keep products pliable.

 When decoding a product label, stay away from Lead Acetate, Chromium, Thimerosal and Sodium Hexametaphosphate.